-Our school plays an essential role in helping children to understand and identify the parameters of what is appropriate and adult behaviour; what is 'safe' both online and offline to recognise when they and others close to them are not safe; and how to seek advice and support when they are concerned.
+As a school and within the local area, we have identified domestic abuse, substance misuse and poverty as particular issues for our families.
+Our school plays an essential role in helping children to understand such issues as well as identify the parameters of what is appropriate and adult behaviour; what is 'safe' both online and offline to recognise when they and others close to them are not safe; and how to seek advice and support when they are concerned.